kteender/kteender.github.io/_posts/shop/2026-06-25-sewer_issue_stickers.md

 custom1-options: "Cupid Clear|Cupid Holo|Ma'am Matte White|Trio (get-one-free)[+5.00]"
 status: in stock
 ---
 Clear means printed on transparent plastic.
-Matte or gloss means there will be paper visible around the edges of the designn.
+Matte or gloss means there will be paper visible around the edges of the design.
 Multiple designs available -- you will be able to select the design in the cart.
 Hit 'Add to Cart' then select from the dropdown.